pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 - ``optional-dependencies`` is a table of extras.

 There is also one special entry: ``dynamic``.
-This is a list of fields (from the above) tha are specified dynamically instead of being listed in the static :file:`pyproject.toml`.
-For example, Flit allows version and description to be dynamic.
+This is a list of fields (from the above) tha are specified dynamically during the building of your project instead of being listed in the static :file:`pyproject.toml`.
+For example, Flit allows ``version`` and ``description`` to be dynamic.

 :pep:`621` does not refer to package structure at all, only metadata, so structure will depend on backend.
 Both :ref:`Flit` and :ref:`pdm`